How long has the LEAD Program been in existence?

 Who coordinates the LEAD Program?

-The LEAD Program Directors are a team of six students who coordinate all aspects and components of the LEAD Program.
+The LEAD Program is coordinator by a team of five students who facilitate all aspects and components of the LEAD Program.
 Dana Carnes, the Associate Director of the Center for Leadership, oversees the LEAD Program.
 Our LEAD Program Student Directors are:

 Is the LEAD Program an academic program?
 I noticed I have received “grades” on Moodle?